KYeon26/KBlog.github.io/_pages/education.md

 *2019 - 2022*
 **CGPA: 3.71**

 During my time at Swinburne University of Technology, I pursued my Bachelor of Biotechnology and graduated with honors, achieving a CGPA of 3.71.
-I was consistently on the Dean's List (GPA ≥ 3.5) and had the opportunity to apply my knowledge in exciting real-world challenges.
+I was consistently on the Dean's List and had the opportunity to apply my knowledge in exciting real-world challenges.

 ### Key Achievements: